safrazik/vue-file-agent/api.md

 boolean, default `false`

 Whether the file name can be edited.
-The (modified) name can be retrieved by `fileData.name(withoutExtension = true)`
+The (modified) name can be retrieved by `fileRecord.name(withoutExtension = true)`

 ### errorText